Dawson-Robotics/Kryptik-2024-Website/content/md/en/cap.md

 !['Log 25'](/images/log25.webp)

 ## Captain’s Log: Stardate 03-18-2224
 Unfortunately, my job has become too urgent to be able to sustain this journal.
 The competition approaches fast, and we might soon lack the ability to keep up if I stay here and write.
 If it was not clear until this point, my dedication is nothing without the efforts of my valiant team behind me.
-I could not be more proud, I only hope this pride is something of a virtue in the rankings of Avia.
+I could not be more proud, I only hope this pride is something of a virtue in the rankings of Kryptik.
 Live long and prosper.
 Captain Jacob, out.

 !['Log 26'](/images/log26.webp)